cboudereau/fpddd/README.md

 Service are partitionated in : Application, Domain, Infrastructure.
 Thoses layers can be defined as internal inside a module and a service can exposed and hide some specific domain details which is not core domain but important to structure

+Application : messaging handling message and notification Domain : types specific for the Service domain (core service functions) Infrastructure : send emails, edge of the Hexagon (in Haxagonal architecture)

 #### Personal Notes
 Here is a full version of the ENTITIES, SERVICE and VALUE OBJECT usage
 ```fsharp